DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <span class="citation"><em>This scene takes place in Chapter 2: Area G.</em></span>

 The journey from the River Ivlis Crossroads to the Tser Pool Encampment is one-and-a-half miles long and takes thirty minutes.

 ## C4a.
 Arrival at Tser Pool
 This area is largely as described in <span class="citation">G. Tser Pool Encampment (p.
 36)</span>.
 However, none of the Vistani at the camp are intoxicated, and only one—a Vistana woman named Eliza—serves as a spy for Strahd.

-As the players enter the camp, they are met by Stanimir, an old Vistana who informs them that the leader of their encampment, Madam Eva, has been waiting for them and points them toward Eva’s tent.
+As the players enter the camp, they are met by Stanimir, an old Vistana who informs them that the leader of their encampment, Madam Eva, has been waiting for them and points them toward Eva's tent.
 Stanimir, a jovial, colorful old man with a twinkle in his eye is largely as described in <span class="citation">Mysterious Visitors (p.
 19)</span>.
 However, he has the spell *major image* prepared rather than *vampiric touch*.

 Stanimir is happy to answer any questions that the players may have about the Vistani or about Barovia, as described in <span class="citation">Vistani Lore (p.
 27)</span>.
 (The sole exceptions are the information about soulless Barovians, which don't exist, and Old Bonegrinder, which Stanimir doesn't mention.
 The Vistani don't know that a coven of **night hags** has recently taken up residence in the old windmill, which they know only as the Old Durst Mill.)

+> [!example]- Vistani Lore
+> *Strahd*
+> - He comes from a royal bloodline, *died centuries ago*, but endures as undead, feasting on the blood of the living.
+> - Most Barovians call him "the devil Strahd"
+> - He has taken *many consorts*, but has only known true love once: *a Barovian peasant girl named Tatyana.* No idea what happened to her.
+> - Strahd named his castle after his mother, Queen Ravenovia
+> - Strangers are not welcome at the castle without invitation
+> *Barovia*
+> - Strahd conquered the land centuries ago and named it after his father, King Barov
+> - Strahd uses wolves, bats, and other creatures to spy on his realm.
+> - Barovians are generally *simple, frightened people*, terrified of upsetting Strahd
+> - The old Svalich Road passes through Strahd's domain.
+Along the road are three settlements: Krezk to the west, Vallaki in the heart of the valley, and Barovia to the east.
+> - Strahd has spies in each settlement.
+> *Beliefs and Superstitions*
+> - The souls of those who die in the valley can't escape to the afterlife, they remain prisoners in Strahd's domain
+> - Some Vistani women are blessed with prescience.
+Of all the great Vistani fortune tellers, none compares to Madam Eva.
+> - A prescient Vistana cannot see the future of herself or other Vistani.
+> - Vistani curses are potent, but they are invoked with great caution – Cursing someone undeserving of such a punishment creates grave consequences
+> - Ravens carry lost souls within them, so killing one is bad luck.

-However, Stanimir will not discuss Strahd’s business at Tser Pool.
-Instead, he shares his belief that Strahd will not soon return, and reassures the players that anything discussed at their meeting with Madam Eva will not reach the vampire’s ears.
+However, Stanimir will not discuss Strahd's business at Tser Pool.
+Instead, he shares his belief that Strahd will not soon return, and reassures the players that anything discussed at their meeting with Madam Eva will not reach the vampire's ears.

-If the players ask whether Strahd obtained a foretelling from Madam Eva, Stanimir tells them that Madam Eva shares her gifts freely with all—but that each person’s future is different, and often difficult to discern.
+If the players ask whether Strahd obtained a foretelling from Madam Eva, Stanimir tells them that Madam Eva shares her gifts freely with all—but that each person's future is different, and often difficult to discern.

 ## C4b.
 The Tarokka Reading
-This scene unfolds largely as described in <span class="citation">Madam Eva’s Tent (p.
+This scene unfolds largely as described in <span class="citation">Madam Eva's Tent (p.
 37)</span>.
-After greeting the players, [[Non-Player Characters#Madam Eva|Madam Eva]] names each player character personally, giving them one or more symbolic epithets related to their histories, their goals, and/or their capabilities.
+After greeting the players, [[dnd/strahd-reloaded/Appendices/Non-Player Characters#Madam Eva|Madam Eva]] names each player character personally, giving them one or more symbolic epithets related to their histories, their goals, and/or their capabilities.

 > [!profile]+ **Profile: Madam Eva**
 >
 > **Roleplaying Information**
-> ***Resonance.*** Madam Eva should inspire discomfort with her intimate knowledge of the players’ pasts, gratitude for her dedication to the players’ journey, and reassurance with her confident predictions.
+> ***Resonance.*** Madam Eva should inspire discomfort with her intimate knowledge of the players' pasts, gratitude for her dedication to the players' journey, and reassurance with her confident predictions.
 >
 > ***Emotions.*** Madam Eva's most frequent emotions are amusement, solemnity, concern, and contemplation.
 >
 > ***Motivations.*** Madam Eva wants to see the land of Barovia healed and freed from Strahd's corruption.
 >
 > ***Inspirations.*** When playing Madam Eva, channel The Ancient One (Doctor Strange) and the Fates (Hercules).
 >
 > **Character Information**
 >
 > ***Persona.*** To the world, Madam Eva appears as a wise, yet maddened crone who speaks in prophecies and riddles.
 To those she trusts, she appears as a kind, yet frustratingly opaque and stubborn old woman.
 >
 > ***Morale.*** In a fight, Madam Eva would calmly insist that her opponent cease their attacks, then—if her Vistani aides prove unable to stop her assailant—weaken them with the harm spell before demanding their surrender.
 >
 > ***Relationships.*** Madam Eva alone knows that she is an avatar of the Seeker.

 She thanks the players for making the journey to Tser Pool.
-If asked about Strahd’s visit, she says only that each person’s future is their own to know, and that, while her duty binds her to seek the whispers of Fate for any who invoke her name, she is bound not to reveal what she sees to anyone else.
+If asked about Strahd's visit, she says only that each person's future is their own to know, and that, while her duty binds her to seek the whispers of Fate for any who invoke her name, she is bound not to reveal what she sees to anyone else.

 If Muriel is with the players in raven form, Madam Eva regards her with an emotion nearly resembling fondness and asks to inspect her.
-She strokes Muriel’s wings and notes that she once had a beloved pet raven named Turul long ago.
+She strokes Muriel's wings and notes that she once had a beloved pet raven named Turul long ago.

-“I have only seen him once these past ten years, however,” Eva adds, somewhat mournfully.
-“Doubtless, he has gone wild without me.”
+"I have only seen him once these past ten years, however," Eva adds, somewhat mournfully.
+"Doubtless, he has gone wild without me."
 (Madam Eva is referring to the **Roc of Mount Ghakis**, which served her when she retained the mantle of the Seeker of the Ladies Three.)

-If the players ask Eva about [[Arc B - Welcome to Barovia#B3.
-Svalich Woods|Dalvan Olensky's corpse]], she shares only that he was a Barovian named Dalvan Olensky who came to her tent in the aftermath of Strahd’s siege on the village of Barovia, and that he insisted upon hearing— and then defying—his fate, a choice with tragic consequences.
-(As with Strahd, Eva can’t disclose the nature or content of Dalvan’s foretelling.)
+If the players ask Eva about [[dnd/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia#B3.
+Svalich Woods|Dalvan Olensky's corpse]], she shares only that he was a Barovian named Dalvan Olensky who came to her tent in the aftermath of Strahd's siege on the village of Barovia, and that he insisted upon hearing— and then defying—his fate, a choice with tragic consequences.
+(As with Strahd, Eva can't disclose the nature or content of Dalvan's foretelling.)

 Madam Eva then asks the players if they would like their fortunes read, and produces a worn deck of cards if so.
 She then pauses and closes her eyes, though they flash wide open again soon after.
 Read: